Login Sign in

 Thickening of the uterine lining.
 When a dog is in heat, the lining of her uterus thickens in preparation for pregnancy.
 After repeated estrus cycles without pregnancy, this uterine lining becomes thicker and thicker.
 This thickened tissue is more susceptible to bacterial infection.

 Changes in immunity.
 Under most circumstances, if a dog begins to develop an internal infection, white blood cells rush to that area to fight the infection.
 When a dog is in heat, however, this response is inhibited.
 White blood cells rushing to the uterus could potentially kill sperm and prevent pregnancy.
-Therefore, the body inhibits this response, in order to improve the likelihood of pregnancy.
+Therefore, the body inhibits this response to improve the likelihood of pregnancy.
 Unfortunately, this adaptation increases the likelihood of an infection developing during estrus.

-Diagnosing Pyometra
+Diagnosing Dog Pyometra

 Ultrasound is used to diagnose pyometra in dogs

+Veterinarians perform a variety of tests to diagnose pyometra in dogs.
 When a dog presents with signs of illness, a full bloodwork panel is often recommended.
 This panel includes a complete blood cell count (CBC) and serum biochemistry.
 A dog with pyometra will typically show an increased number of white blood cells on her CBC, consistent with severe infection.
 The serum biochemistry panel may show changes in kidney values, liver values, and protein levels, although these changes are not always observed.

 Dog undergoing surgery